(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

 Secondary seborrhea can be cured by tackling the underlying cause and controlling the symptoms of the skin condition.

 Primary seborrhea is very difficult to cure - it can only be controlled.

 To manage the symptoms of canine seborrhea, medicated shampoos and coat conditioners are used.
 In addition, topical steroid and antibiotic preparations are used.

-You need to choose which shampoo is suitable for your dog according to the type of seborrhea (oily or dry) from which the dog is suffering.
+You need to choose which shampoo is suitable for your dog according to the type of seborrhea (oily or dry) that the dog has.

-It is recommended that the hair surrounding the affected area be clipped or shaved so that the shampoo can get to the skin easier.
+The hair surrounding the affected area should be clipped or shaved so that the shampoo can get to the skin easier.